What is a Contingent Beneficiary?

-A contingent beneficiary is the alternative beneficiary, designated by the account holder, who is set to receive the proceeds or benefits of a financial account, only if the primary beneficiary is not able to accept the benefits at time of payment.
+A contingent beneficiary is the alternative beneficiary, designated by the account holder, who is set to receive the proceeds or benefits of a financial account only if the primary beneficiary is not able to accept the benefits at the time of payment.
 The financial account can be in the form of insurance, retirement, or an inheritance.

 The holder of a financial account may elect any individual, organization, charity, or trust as the contingent beneficiary.
 The elected individual should be of legal age or have the legal capacity for accepting the assets.
 In the event a minor is listed on the contract, a legal guardian should be appointed to oversee the assets until the minor reaches the legal age.

-A contingent beneficiary can receive insurance proceeds, inheritance, or retirement assets when the primary beneficiary is deceased, missing, or refuses to claim at the time the account becomes due.
-There are may also be other predetermined conditions set by the account holder, in which the beneficiary must meet before the proceeds are released.
+A contingent beneficiary can receive insurance proceeds, inheritance, or retirement assets when the primary beneficiary is deceased, missing, or refuses to claim them at the time the account becomes due.
+There may also be other predetermined conditions set by the account holder that the beneficiary must meet before the proceeds are released.

 As an alternate recipient of financial proceeds, a contingent beneficiary has the right to enforce the provisions included in the contract.
 If a person or third party, who controls the account, refuses to implement the agreement, then a lawsuit may be filed by the concerned parties.

-Even if primary beneficiaries are listed, it is always important to have a back-up plan just in case the primaries are not be able to meet the predetermined conditions.
-Not naming or electing any beneficiaries will cause all assets or wealth left by the deceased to go to his estate, which may severely limit the potential benefits that heirs may receive.
+Even if primary beneficiaries are listed, it is always important to formulate a backup plan just in case the primaries are not able to meet the predetermined conditions.
+Failure to name or elect any beneficiaries will cause all assets or wealth left by the deceased to go to his estate, which may severely limit the potential benefits that the heirs may receive.

 We hope you enjoyed reading CFI’s explanation of contingent beneficiary.
 To further your financial education, check out the following resources: